Phyllis Ackerman: Death and legacy

-Pope died in 1969, and Ackerman remained in Iran, she lived on a pension granted by the Iranian government and Empress Farah Diba Pahlavi.
-Ackerman died on January 25, 1977, in Shiraz, Iran.
+Pope died in 1969, and Ackerman remained in Iran, she lived on a pension granted by the Iranian government and Shahbanu Farah.
+Ackerman died in Shiraz on January 25, 1977.

-The couple was buried in the honorary Pope–Ackerman Mausoleum, near the Khaju Bridge along the Zayanderud river in Isfahan, Iran.
+The couple were buried in the honorary Pope–Ackerman Mausoleum, near the Khaju Bridge along the Zayanderud in Isfahan, Iran.

 Controversy

 In the 1920s and 1930s, Pope and Ackerman bought works of art and sold them to collectors and museums in order to fund the Asia Institute, as well as the Survey of Persian Art.
 Some of the objects sold by the couple were later discovered to be well-made forgeries.
 Ackerman had written in books about some of these forgeries and it is unclear if they knew they were modern works.

 In 2014, Richard Nelson Frye died in Boston, he was a former Harvard University professor, Persian art historian and served as the second director of the Asia Institute.
 He wanted to be buried alongside Pope and Ackerman in the Mausoleum.
-However in 2014, Frye was named a "C.I.A. operative" by Iranian political leaders, which caused an uprising and vandalism of the Pope–Ackerman Mausoleum.
+However, in 2014, Frye was named a "C.I.A. operative" by Iranian political leaders, which caused an uprising and vandalism of the Pope–Ackerman Mausoleum.